The Shape of Learning Curves: a Review: Well-Behaved Learning Curves

 Amari and Murata \cite{Amari1993b} extend this work and consider labels generated by a noisy process, allowing for class overlap.
 Besides Gibbs, they study algorithms based on maximum likelihood estimation and the Bayes posterior distribution.
 They find for Bayes and maximum likelihood that the entropic generalization error behaves as $H_0 + \frac{d}{2n}$, while the training error behaves as $H_0 - \frac{d}{2n}$, where $H_0$ is the best possible cross entropy loss.
 For Gibbs, the error behaves as $H_0 + \frac{d}{n}$, and the training error as $H_0$.
 In case of model mismatch, the maximum likelihood solution can also be analyzed.
 In that setting, the number of parameters $d$ changes to a quantity indicating the number of effective parameters and $H_0$ becomes the loss of the model closest to the groundtruth density in terms of KL-divergence.

 In a similar vein, Amari et al.\ \cite{Amari1992} analyze the 0-1 loss, i.e., the error rate, under a so-called annealed approximation \cite{watkin1993statistical,engel2001statistical}, which approximates the aforementioned hard-to-analyze risk.
 Four settings are considered, two of which are similar to those in \cite{Amari1993b,Amari1992b,Amari1993a}.
 The variation in them stems from differences in assumptions about how the labeling is realized, ranging from a unique, completely deterministic labeling function to multiple, stochastic labelings.
 Possibly the most interesting result is for the realizable case where multiple parameter settings give the correct outcome or, more precisely, where this set has nonzero measure.
 In that case, the asymptotic behavior is described as a power law with an exponent of $-2$.
-Note that this is essentially faster than what the typical PAC bounds can provide, which are exponents of $-1$ and $-\tfrac{1}{2}$ (a discussion of those results is postponed to section \ref{sec_newPAC}).
+Note that this is essentially faster than what the typical PAC bounds can provide, which are exponents of $-1$ and $-\tfrac{1}{2}$ (a discussion of those results is postponed to section \ref{sec_PAC}).
 This possibility of a more rich analysis is sometimes mentioned as one of the reasons for studying learning curves \cite{Seung1992,Haussler1996longer,engel2001statistical}.

 For some settings, exact results can be obtained.
 If one considers a 2D input space where the marginal $P_X$ is a Gaussian distribution with mean zero and identity covariance, and one assumes a uniform prior over the true linear labeling function, the PA curve for the zero one loss can exactly be computed to be of the form $\frac{2}{3n}$, while, the annealed approximation gives $\frac{1}{n}$ \cite{Amari1992}.
-Two decades earlier, in a rather different setting, Peterson \cite{peterson1970some} showed for the nearest neighbor classifier (1NN) that in a two-class problem where $P_X$ is uniform on $[0,1]$ and $P_{Y|X}$ equals $x$ for one of the two classes, the learning curve equals $\bar{R}_n(A_\text{1NN}) = \tfrac{1}{3}+\tfrac{3 n+5}{2(n+1)(n+2)(n+3)}$.